Dheuster/AFT-FO4Edition/readme.txt

      later than the start of Chapter 2 and in some cases earlier.
 For best results, proceed immediately to vault 81 (You can rescue the Minutemen on the way, but I wouldn't do much more than that)

+	 If you are in a rush and don't mind cheating a bit, AFT also include a batch script which will complete most of the steps below for you (so that you can almost instantly gain Curie when you emerge from Vault 111).
+See #5 below for usage instructions.

      1) Where is Vault 81?